How Self-Discovery Can Help Build Self-Confidence

 People come to therapy to become more attuned to their emotions and thoughts.
 By doing so, they can learn to experience their emotions and relate to others in healthier ways.
 While the idea of loving oneself before loving others has gained popularity, it can create unrealistic expectations that we must be fully healed before entering any relationship.
 In truth, healing needs to occur within the context of relationships, too.
 Although some aspects of healing happen in solitude, our entire journey to healing cannot take place in complete isolation.
 It starts with self-discovery and extends outward.
 By understanding and caring for ourselves better, we can begin to unfold and rebuild unhealthy dynamics in our relationships and communities.

-Reconnecting with ourselves
+Reconnecting with Ourselves

 One way we begin to reconnect with ourselves is through self-reflection.
 This can involve intentional solitude, therapy sessions, and journaling.
 You might start by asking and exploring questions like: